By Sally Robertson, BSc

-Hepatology is a branch of medicine concerned with the study and management of diseases that affect the liver, gallbladder, biliary tree and pancreas.
-The term hepatology is derived from the Greek word “hepar” that means liver and “logia” that means study.
+Hepatology is a branch of medicine concerned with the study, prevention, diagnosis and management of diseases that affect the liver, gallbladder, biliary tree and pancreas.
+The term hepatology is derived from the Greek words “hepatikos” and “logia,” which mean liver and study, respectively.

-Some of the most common liver ailments that are assessed, diagnosed and managed by hepatologists include:
+Some of the most common ailments that are assessed, diagnosed and managed by a hepatologist include:

 - Diseases of the liver related to excess alcohol consumption, including fatty liver disease, liver cirrhosis and liver cancer.